litvanika/whiterose-bot/README.md

 ![WhiteRose](assets/whiterose.png "WhiteRose")

-A simple Twitter bot that posts SFW images of WhiteRose every hour.
+A Twitter bot that tweets images of WhiteRose every hour.

 It is based on [this repository](https://github.com/patrickloeber/python-github-action-template/tree/main).